Vanilla-Beauty/tiny-lsm-go/README.md

 go test -bench=. ./...
 ```

+## 📦 Tools
+While debugging and analyzing Tiny-LSM-Go database files, you can use the tools provided in the `tool` directory.
+The usaage can be found [here](tool/Readme.md)

 ## 🤝 Contributing

 This is an educational project.
 Contributions are welcome!
 Please feel free to submit issues and pull requests.